Moors murders: Brady

 Myra gets the potentially fatal brain condition, whilst I have to fight simply to die.
 I have had enough.
 I want nothing, my objective is to die and release myself from this once and for all.
 So you see my death strike is rational and pragmatic.
 I'm only sorry I didn't do it decades ago, and I'm eager to leave this cesspit in a coffin.

-In 2001, Brady wrote The Gates of Janus, which was published by the US underground publisher Feral House.
+In 2001, Brady wrote The Gates of Janus, which was published by American underground publisher Feral House.
 The book, Brady's analysis of serial murder and specific serial killers, sparked outrage when announced in the UK.
 In the book, Brady recounted his friendship in prison with the "teacup poisoner" Graham Young, who shared Brady's admiration for Nazi Germany.

 According to Cowley, Brady regretted Hindley's imprisonment and the consequences of their actions, but not necessarily the crimes themselves.
 He saw no point in making any kind of public apology; instead, he "expresse[d] remorse through actions".
-Twenty years of transcribing classical texts into braille came to an end when the authorities confiscated Brady's translation machine, for fear it might be used as a weapon.
+Twenty years of transcribing classical texts into Braille came to an end when the authorities confiscated Brady's translation machine, for fear it might be used as a weapon.
 He once offered to donate one of his kidneys to "someone, anyone who needed one", but was blocked from doing so.
-According to Wilson, "it was because these attempts to express remorse were thrown back at him that he began to contemplate suicide".
-In 2006 officials intercepted 50 paracetamol pills hidden inside a hollowed-out crime novel sent to Brady by a female friend.
+According to Wilson, "it was because these attempts to express remorse were thrown back at him that he began to contemplate suicide."
+In 2006 officials intercepted fifty paracetamol pills hidden inside a hollowed-out crime novel sent to Brady by a female friend.

-The mother of the remaining undiscovered victim, Keith Bennett, received a letter from Brady at the end of 2005 in which, she said, he claimed that he could take police to within 20 yd of her son's body but the authorities would not allow it.
+The mother of the remaining undiscovered victim, Keith Bennett, received a letter from Brady at the end of 2005 in which, she said, he claimed that he could take police to within 20 yd of her son's body but authorities would not allow it.
 He did not refer directly to Bennett by name and did not claim he could take investigators directly to the grave, but spoke of the "clarity" of his recollections.

 In 2012, Brady applied to be returned to prison, reiterating his desire to starve himself to death.
 At a mental health tribunal in June the following year, he claimed that he suffered not from paranoid schizophrenia, as his doctors at Ashworth maintained, but a personality disorder.
 Brady's application was rejected and the judge stated that he "continues to suffer from a mental disorder which is of a nature and degree which makes it appropriate for him to continue to receive medical treatment".